ljdursi/computecanadian/discussion-paper/04_principles.md

 that are just as real, and is why there are no ready-made organizational models for research support from abroad for us to copy for our national project.

+**Proposal: The structure of our federation partnership must reflect the reality of several funding partners.**

 The majority of funding for Compute Canada is driven by the provinces and institutions with only 40% coming from national sources.
 The